bstollnitz/aml_online_endpoint/README.md

 # How to deploy using a managed online endpoint and MLflow

 This project shows how to deploy a Fashion MNIST MLflow model using an online managed endpoint.
-Endpoint 1 demonstrates the simplest scenario, and endpoint 2 demonstrates how to wrap the deployment with custom code.
+Endpoint 1 demonstrates the simplest scenario, endpoint 2 shows how to wrap the deployment with custom code, endpoint 3 exemplifies "aml_token" authentication, and endpoint 4 contains an example of blue-green deployments.

 ## Azure setup